What is neutering your pet?

-Neutering male pets can help prevent prostate disease and testicular cancer.
+Neutering male pets can help prevent prostate disease, testicular cancer, growths, and hernias.

 Unneutered male cats tend to get into more fights with other unneutered male cats.
 This is one of the most common ways for FIV (Feline Immunodeficiency Virus) to spread in the cat population.
 FIV is a serious and incurable disease that effects the immune system and can significantly reduce their life-span.

 Male cats that are not neutered tend to spray indoors (this is when they mark their territory).
 This results in a strong and very unpleasant smell.
-By neutering your male cat this unwanted behaviour can be stopped.
+Unneutered male cats also tend to roam more often, leading to fatal accidents with motorists.
+By neutering your male cat these types of unwanted behaviour can be stopped.

 Will neutering your pet change their personality?